 Have you ever wondered why telling time is so difficult in Thai?
 Today you will learn some of the history about telling the time in Thailand and why it is a little complicated.

-This is the effect of the way people told the time in the past.
-Hundreds of years ago, when clocks were not widespread; most people did not have a watch or clock at home.
+In the past hundreds of years ago, when clocks were not widespread; most people did not have a watch or clock at home.
 At that time only some specific places like city halls or temples had a clock.
 Therefore, it was necessary to give a signal to tell the time to everyone, so that all people can time their daily lives accurately.
-The way people sent the signal that was mentioned above was using different tools (music instrument) at the different period of the day.
+The way people sent the signal that was mentioned above was using different tools (music instrument) at a different period of the day.
 Thus it became that Thai time units became different words for telling time at each period of the day.

 After sunset (about 6 pm) people changed to hit the Thai drum called Klong (Thai:กลอง).